From Muelle Puerto de la Cruz fishing dock to Marina a Yacht harbour?

 The interesting photo above shows an important but seldom seen part of the Puerto Cruz harbor that is adjacent to Plaza de Europa behind the Castillo the former Defense-Fortress.

 The humble fishwife who is portrayed in the picture above contributed to the Muelle's economy in her own way.
+In fact she and La Ranilla the fisherman village next to the little port are important parts of the captivating Tenerife history Puerto de la Cruz.
 Note the cranes in the drydock of the Muelle.
-Shiprepairs are still done there.
-Also, the cranes often pull a boat out of the water.
+That too represents the past, while at least boats are still repaired there.
+The big blue crane still handles them.

-The crab breakwater of the Muelle Puerto de la Cruz.
+The crab breakwater of the Muelle Puerto de la Cruz

 The jetty that's portrayed below is almost 200m long.
 This sturdy dock is a part of the Muelle.
 It's fortified with concrete boulders which forms the port's crab habitat.
 It must be made more safe.